-1 PBAs are ring-fenced accounts which see payments made directly and (when supported by digital tools) simultaneously by a public sector client to members of the construction supply chain.
-They are specifically designed to improve the release of money through the supply chain, removing incentives to withhold payments and release of retention.
+PBAs are ring-fenced accounts which see payments made directly and simultaneously (when supported by digital tools) by a public sector client to members of the construction supply chain.
+They are designed to improve the release of money through the supply chain, removing incentives to withhold payments and release of retention.
 PBAs significantly reduce credit risk protect the supply chain from upstream failure.
 They also provide mechanisms to capitalise work (via transparent and secured deposits).

-The lack of guidance on "compelling reasons not to" and limited attempts to curate "compelling reasons" means that PBAs remain under-utilised.
-The phrasing in the Playbook is negative and outdated, with digital tools available to overcome many of the historic challenges.
-Arguments against are based on cost and bureaucracy, however, the cost of credit, credit control, payment disputes and company failure and the negative impact on relationships inherent in the existing system must be set against this.

-The lack of guidance on "compelling reasons not to" and limited attempts to curate "compelling reasons" where proffered means that PBAs are under-utilised.

-Wording in the Playbook needs to be revised to read as follows:

-Project bank accounts.
-PBAs should be used and reassurances made that these have adequately been cascaded through the supply chain unless equivalent protections are afforded (such as surety bonds or alternative automatic digital payment tools).

-In exceptional circumstances, if PBAs are not used (or if it is identified that a significant proportion of the extended supply chain have "opted-out") reasons should be collated on a centrally published database available for public scrutiny.

-Priority 3: Conflict Avoidance

-The Construction Playbook needs to work to do more to address culture.
-Conflict avoidance mechanisms should be a pre-requisite for all Standard Contracts adopted by Government.
+PRIORITY 3 Conflict avoidance The Construction Playbook needs to do more to address adversarial culture.

+Conflict avoidance mechanisms should be a pre-requisite for all standard contracts adopted by Government.
 By way of example, the Conflict Avoidance Process (CAP), developed by the Royal Institution of Chartered Surveyors (RICS) and endorsed by the Construction Leadership Council (CLC), provides a contractual mechanism to help parties to avoid getting embroiled in prolonged and damaging disputes.
 Where disagreements begin to develop, CAP enables parties to address and resolve matters early, collaboratively, and inexpensively.
 Embedding measures such as this will not only help to reduce the cost of dispute, encourage better, more sustainable, supply chain relationships and improve mental health and support cultural reform in construction.

-Consistent and dynamic measurement of current requirements

-There has been no meaningful attempts to measure impact or even report instances where the guidelines in the Construction Playbook have not been followed.
-Project Bank Accounts (PBAs) are commonly not being deployed and amends to standard form contracts are the norm despite recommendations in the Playbook to the contrary.
-No consistent attempt has been made to understand the extent or rationale for why these guidelines not being followed.
+Consistent and dynamic measurement of current requirements There have been no meaningful attempts to measure impact or even report instances where the guidelines in the Construction Playbook have not been followed.
 Measurement and accountability are key to ensuring the Playbook is effective.
-A positive example here is Business payment practices and performance: reporting requirements.
-Whilst these requirements haven't fixed the problem, they have driven a "league table" approach and allowed for some measurement.
+A positive example here is Business Payment Practices and Performance: Reporting Requirements.
+Whilst these requirements haven't fixed the problem, they have driven a 'league table' approach and allowed for some measurement and therefore scrutiny of behaviour.
 FIS is optimistic that announcements to tighten in the Autumn Statement 2023 will help to drive positive change.
 Unfortunately reporting mechanisms do not extend to requirements in the Playbook.

-All authorities need to be compelled to report on key tendering expectations (transparently) in the Playbook in a similar way to help ensure that we are encouraging positive behaviours through the supply chain across the UK.

-The Procurement Act must do more to enforce better measurement and uptake of the Construction Sector Playbook

-The Procurement Act 2023^v focusses on the ecosystem and longer-term impacts of procurement.
+All authorities need to be compelled to report on key tendering expectations (transparently) in the Playbook to help ensure that we are encouraging positive behaviours through the supply chain across the UK.
+LONGER TERM LEVERS The Procurement Act must do more to enforce better measurement and uptake of the Construction Sector Playbook The Procurement Act 2023 6 focuses on the ecosystem and longer-term impacts of procurement.
 The aim is to shift away from a fixation on initial cost to wider measures of value.
-However, it is far reaching and does not adequately recognise the complexities in the construction sector or that the supply chain is often more vulnerable than other parts of the economy due to the relative scale of the companies to the projects they work on and therefore risk that they carry.
+However, it is far reaching and does not adequately recognise the complexities in the construction sector.
+SMEs in the construction supply chain are more vulnerable to payment due to the relative scale of projects to the company turnover.
 The Act needs to be supported by secondary legislation to mandate adoption of key requirements in the Construction Playbook for all those procuring on behalf of the public sector (in any capacity at a national or local level).
 Reporting in exceptional cases where the guidelines are not followed should be standardised, transparent and publicly scrutinised.
-The enforcement of this should be managed via an expanded Infrastructure and Projects Authority that supports a long-term focus on the ecosystem for all public sector procurement of construction projects.
+The oversight of this should be managed via an expanded Infrastructure and Projects Authority that supports a long-term focus on the ecosystem for all public sector procurement of construction projects.